OrganicIrradiation/ratebeer/README.md

   'weighted_avg': 3.33}
 ```

 * `brewery` -- Returns information about the brewery.
-Includes a generator that provides information about the breweries beers, even if they span multiple pages
+Includes a 'beer' generator that provides information about the brewery's beers.

 ```python
 >>> brewery = rb.brewery("/brewers/deschutes-brewery/233/")